Anmol-06/Devaster---Device-Master/Installation.md

 python app.py
 ```

-> **Tip for Windows Users:** If you have [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) installed, you can simply open your WSL terminal and use the single-line Linux/macOS installation command above!
+> **Tip for Windows Users:** If you have [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) installed, you can simply open your WSL terminal and use the single-line Linux/macOS installation command instead!